 WHY STUDY IN AUSTRALIA?

-In 2016, Australia ranked third place with the number international students enrolled in institutions, trailing behind the United Kingdom and the United States.
+In 2016, Australia ranked third place with the number of international students enrolled in institutions, trailing behind the United Kingdom and the United States.
 As many as eight of the world’s top 100 universities are located right in the land of kangaroos.

-Studying across the hemisphere means not only attending quality courses and schools, but also having an easier time entering the labour market.
+Studying across the hemisphere means not only attending quality courses and schools but also having an easier time entering the labour market.
 University is not the only option!
 For those who have completed their high school studies, there are many professional courses in Australia that offer excellent opportunities.

-Young people in Europe may struggle to find a job but 72% of young people in Australia find a job only four months after the end of their high school studies.
-For a recent graduate, entry level wages can exceed $50,000 AUD per year.
+Young people in Europe may struggle to find a job, but 72% of young people in Australia find a job only four months after the end of their high school studies.
+For a recent graduate, entry-level wages can exceed $50,000 AUD per year.